 2.1 Identify the different types of psychometric test

 This test helps employers to “identify whether the individual is likely to react to trying situations in the most effective manner”.
-It is important to note that making effective decisions in response to certain situations is an important element in a variety of careers or professions and this test, paired with either one of the other types of tests, has become an increasingly popular method used by many companies in their sifting or selection procedures.
+It is important to note that making effective decisions in response to certain situations is an important element in a variety of careers or professions.
+Thus this test, paired with one of the other types of tests, has become an increasingly popular method used by many companies in their sifting or selection procedures.

 Practice makes perfect.
-One of the most effective methods to do well in this test is by taking practice tests which you can easily search for free ones online.
+One of the most effective methods to do well in this test is to take free practice tests which you can easily find online.

-In Psychology, research has shown that this type of test provides highly valid measurements of a person’s cognitive ability and due to that, this test is frequently used as a selection tool by employers in which it is usually paired with other aptitude tests such as numerical reasoning and verbal reasoning tests.
+In psychology, research has shown that this type of test provides highly valid measurements of a person’s cognitive ability.
+Due to that, this test is frequently used as a selection tool by employers and is usually paired with other aptitude tests such as numerical reasoning and verbal reasoning tests.

-The questions in Inductive Reasoning tests are composed with the aim to measure the “candidate’s ability to logically and rationally solve problems based on observed patterns.
-How it works is that from a series of diagrams, the candidate must identify the pattern by figuring out the rule affecting the layout of the diagram within a given time frame.
+The questions in Inductive Reasoning tests are composed with the aim to measure the “candidate’s ability to logically and rationally solve problems based on observed patterns.”
+How it works is that from a series of diagrams, the candidate must identify the pattern by figuring out the rule affecting the layout of the diagram and must do so within a given time frame.

 In the recruitment selection process, Inductive Reasoning tests are usually conducted in one of three ways which depends on the employer and the position offered:

-In Verbal Reasoning, each of the questions present a short passage and candidates are required to answer a series of questions (multiple choice format) related to the information presented in the passage.
+In Verbal Reasoning, each of the questions presents a short passage and candidates are required to answer a series of questions (usually in multiple choice format) related to the information presented in the passage.
 It is not always the case but some may require you to complete a personality questionnaire alongside the test.

-This type of test is typically selected due to the fact that professionals in the field of psychology found that the result can help predict an individual’s performance at work.
-Employers may utilize this method during:
+Professionals in the field of psychology found that the results from this type of test can help predict an individual’s performance at work.
+Employers may utilize this method at different points:

-It is important to note that so far and like other tests that has already been utilized in Brunei, the test will be in the style of a paper/pencil testing and with a set time limit.
-When practicing for this test, make sure that you time and train yourself to not dawdle too long on one question as having unanswered questions may cost you your opportunity to proceed to the next stage.
+Like other tests that have already been utilized in Brunei, this test would probably be conducted with paper and pencil and with a set time limit.
+When practicing for this test, make sure that you time and train yourself to not dawdle too long on one question, as having unanswered questions may cost you your opportunity to proceed to the next stage.

 Another aptitude test that is considered a good predictor of job performance is the Numerical Reasoning test.
-Being inept in numerical reasoning where one has the ability to understand, comprehend and draw logical conclusion from numerical data and is seen as a valuable skill to have.
-This is especially true in wide array of professions which require this skill such as in research.
+The ability to understand, comprehend and draw logical conclusions from numerical data is seen as a valuable skill to have.
+This is especially true in a wide array of professions which require this skill, such as in research that has statistical data.

-For this test, make sure that you do plenty of practice and there are plenty of free tests online which you can take.
-Another important to keep in mind is that you are usually required to do the calculations with a calculator so do not forget to bring one on the day!
+For this test, make sure that you have plenty of practice; there are many free tests online which you can take.
+Another important thing to keep in mind is that you are usually required to do the calculations with a calculator so do not forget to bring one on the day!

-Similar to the previous two tests, Numerical Reasoning is usually done during:
+Similar to the previous two tests, Numerical Reasoning is usually done:

 According to the Psychometric Project,